 If you’re interested in using a simple system to track and measure interaction design opportunities, here are some things to look out for:

 - When looking for effective interaction design programs look for ones with survey capabilities to help you connect with your target personas and audiences.
 Gaining feedback on how your experience is being received will give you the insights to move forward with confidence.

 - Which systems give you the most visibility on the status of your opportunities?
 A system that is intuitive and gives appropriate feedback within a reasonable time would help designers improve faulty customer experiences quickly

 - Does the system help you anticipate user errors, inform you and help you avert the issue?
 Capturing site exit rates, monitoring feedback channels, and conducting post-transaction service calls are good ways to actively engage customers and resolve issues.

 It’s time to improve the experience you offer

 Interaction design involves a lot — but most importantly, it provides a foundation for you to improve every aspect of what you offer to interested parties and potential customers.

 But where do you go next?
 In an increasingly digital world, gaining a comprehensive understanding of how users interact with your product, service or solution will allow you to create experiences that matter.

-You need an interaction design strategy to give interested parties and customers exactly what they want — and our playbook can help.
+If you need an interaction design strategy to give interested parties and customers exactly what they want our playbook can help.

 In it, we highlight how you can capture feedback from site visitors at key touch points and use that feedback to drive conversions and loyalty.